jackhanaway/NWL-PEM/README.md

 ### #1 – Dawson Hargrove, RHP | GPE Pitching Score: 455.2 | Team: Eau Claire Express | Current School: Southern Illinois (via Arkansas State) | Age: 23 | Height/Weight: 6'3/195 lbs

 In a relatively small sample size, Dawson Hargrove established himself as the most reliable pitcher for the express, posting a 1.07 ERA over 25.1 innings in 7 appearances, including 3 starts.
-A theme common to each of the top 5 scorers in the division, Hargrove has multiple aspects to his game that helped him perform as the best pitcher in the division.
+A theme common to each of the top 5 scorers in the division, Hargrove has multiple unique aspects to his game that helped him cement himself as an outlier performer.

 **Arsenal**